andover-cs630/pages/LinkedList.md

-# **Linked List**
+---
+title: Linked List
+description: linked lists
+layout: "@main"
+---

 ## **S.1: Linked List**

 Linked lists are a linear data structure.
 Each element of a linked list stores a piece of data and a pointer which links to the next node.

 ![Linked list 1](https://i.ibb.co/YcL7hjc/Linked-List-1-3.png)

 Unlike arrays, stacks, queues and other linear data structures, there is no overarching structure holding the elements of a linked list.
 Instead, accessing elements of a linked list involves traversing the structure via pointers to the next node starting from the head node.
 Some operations on linked lists are more efficient than arrays.
 Adding and deleting elements from an array involves moving each affected element to a new location in memory, which takes O(n) runtime.
 Inserting and deleting elements in a linked list only requires switching the Next pointers around to accommodate an extra node, which can also be done in O(n) runtime.
 This can be improved to constant time if the linked list is a Doubly Linked List.

 ![Linked list 2](https://i.ibb.co/GV2XZNp/Linked-List-2.png)

 Linked lists are less efficient than arrays for getting elements by index.
 They also take up more memory than an array, since each node has to store data and a pointer to the next node.
 The linked list that we have been discussing so far has been a **_singly-linked list_**, meaning it can only be traversed in one direction.
 Below is a Python implementation of a singly-linked list.

-***Python***
+**_Python_**

 ```Python
 # Function to initialize the linked list object
 class LinkedListNode(object):